hm-lang/core/proposals/README.md

-like `True` or `False` are `UpperCamelCase`.  hm-lang doesn't recommend distinguishing between constant identifiers and non-constant identifiers with casing, e.g., like `UPPER_SNAKE_CASE` in other languages; you can rely on the compiler to stop you if you try to change a constant variable.
+like `True` or `False` are `UpperCamelCase`.  hm-lang doesn't recommend distinguishing between constant identifiers and non-constant identifiers with casing, e.g., like `UPPER_SNAKE_CASE` in other languages; you can rely on the compiler to stop you if you try to change a constant variable, and you'll save wear and tear on your caps-lock key.

+TODO: long names are hard to parse with Pascal case, and we want to support verbose names.  maybe use `lower_snake_case` for types/functions and `Initial_upper_snake_case` or `_prefixed_snake_case` (prefixing with `_`) for variables/instances. we have to look as edgy/cool as possible.  two words is the limit for useful PascalCase. this would make unicode easier if we just did `_prefixed_snake_case` and `lower_snake_case`.

 Another change is that hm-lang uses `:` (or `;`) for declarations and `=` for reassignment, so that declaring a variable and specifying a variable will work the same inside and outside